-- Exercise normal safety precautions in Vietnam.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in Vietnam.
+Use common sense and look out for suspicious behaviour.
+Monitor the media and other sources for changes to local conditions.

 - Petty theft is common in tourist areas, markets and other public places.
-Aggravated theft, and sexual assault also occurs, particularly in Hanoi, Ho Chi Minh City, Da Nang and other major cities.
-Pay close attention to your personal security at all times and minimise the amount of valuables you carry (see Safety and security).
+Aggravated theft and sexual assault also occur, particularly in major cities.
+Pay close attention to your personal security at all times.
+Minimise the amount of valuables you carry.
+See

 Entry and exit.